Customer-facing Confluence publishing

 Step 3

-Your team keeps writing where they already work, without starting again in another publishing tool.
+Your team keeps writing where they already work, while external readers get a cleaner experience.

-Turn selected Confluence pages into clean public website pages.
+Turn selected Confluence pages into a polished external website.

-Use Confluence as the source and publish selected pages as a public site.
+Use Confluence as the source and publish selected pages as a branded site.

-“We want our team to keep writing in Confluence, but give customers a clean public page that feels like part of our website.”
+“We want our team to keep writing in Confluence, but give customers, prospects, and partners content that feels clean, focused, and ready to use.”

-The type of workflow Satori Cloud is being built to support
+The workflow Satori Cloud is being built to support

 Win 1